Last updated on July 25th, 2021

 Canada is very strict on misrepresentation.
 In Bundhel v.
 Canada (Citizenship and Immigration), 2014 FC 1147, for example, Mr. Bundhel had been charged and convicted with an offence, which had been overturned on appeal.
 Mr. Bundhel would accordingly not have been criminally inadmissible to Canada.
 Because of this, he put on his immigration forms that he had never been charged or arrested.
 When it discovered thathehad been previously charged, Citizenship and Immigration Canada wrote to him and provided him with an opportunity to explain why he misrepresented.
 After the immigration officer reviewed the Mr. Bundhel’s explanation that it was an innocent mistake, the officer refused the application, and declared the person inadmissible to Canada for misrepresentation.
 The Court wrote (citations removed):

-Citizenship and Immigration Canada’s acknowledgements of receipts for permanent residence applications generally contain some variation of the following statement:
+Immigration, Refugees and Citizenship Canada’s acknowledgements of receipts for permanent residence applications generally contain some variation of the following statement:

 Please inform the visa office of any changes in your application (e.g. birth or adoption of a child, marriage or common-law relationship, new occupation or employer, change of address, change of e-mail address, change of immigration representative, etc).
 Please include a letter identifying what the changes are and any relevant supporting documents.
 If your documents are not in English or French, send a notarized (certified) translation with a copy of the originals.